 Tracking of skeletons

-The following chapters describe how to define and track skeletons in QTM.
-The main applications of skeleton tracking are animation, sports biomechanics, and virtual reality and gaming.
+The main applications of skeleton tracking are animation, sports biomechanics, virtual reality and gaming.
 The specific workflow may depend on the application.
 Generally, tracking of skeletons involves the following steps:

 -